wellyshen/react-cool-virtual/README.md

 ```
 <!-- prettier-ignore-end -->

-Then you can access it via the `window.ReactCoolVirtual.useVirtual` variables.
+Once you've added this you will have access to the `window.ReactCoolVirtual.useVirtual` variable.

 ## Examples